FAIRmat-NFDI/nomad-docs/docs/tutorial/NOMAD_ELN.md

     <div class="nav-arrow right" id="next2">→</div>
 </div>

-??? task "Task: Create an ELN entry for substances"
+??? task "Create an ELN entry for substances"
     Create an ELN entry in NOMAD for the following substances:

     - Chloroform